VenissaCarolQuadros/CanHap501/project/Iteration1.md

 The settings button currently leads to a placeholder.
 This page is intended to contain application settings like click delay, damping etc. and was only placed in this iteration to demonstrate how an invisible wall separating the 2 buttons (settings and palette) could help to avoid accidentally triggering the wrong button.

 The functionality of the 'disable' in the colour picker and the canvas has been demonstrated in the video below.
-The video also demonstrates how the invisible wall between the two buttons serves as a separation to avoid accidental triggering and presents the overall V0.1 UI.
+The video also shows how the invisible wall between the two buttons serves as a separation to avoid accidental triggering and presents the overall V0.1 UI.

 <video height="100%" controls>
   <source src="../assets/images/project/iteration1/otherFeatures.mp4" type="video/mp4">